WNCC (AM): Personalities

-The late Bernie Smith (1939–2006), who would complete a 34-year career in radio and television before being elected Indiana County Commissioner in 1995, started his career at WNCC in 1962 before moving to WDAD (and later WCCS) in his native Indiana four years later.
+Bernie Smith (1939–2006), who would complete a 34-year career in radio and television before being elected Indiana County Commissioner in 1995, started his career at WNCC in 1962 before moving to WDAD (and later WCCS) in his native Indiana four years later.

 Dennis Pompa had served as WNCC's program director under Bland's ownership until the station was sold to Eagle Broadcasting.
 He returned to this position following the station's acquisition by Vernal Enterprises.

 One of the first on air personalities was John J Kopera of Hastings.
 After serving his country in World War II and earning a bachelor's degree from Indiana State Teachers College John started at WNCC.
 Until 1959 Kopera was host of the WNCC Saturday Afternoon Polka Party, playing Walter Solek, Stanky & His Coalminers, The Ampol Airs, Ray Henry and others.
 In addition he served as weekend staff announcer playing Top 40 hits and reporting on local news.